shabin5785/Golang_notes/Go_3.md

 may be assig ned to var iables or passed to or retur ned from functions.
 A function value may be cal le d li ke any other function

+-Named functions can be declared only at the package level, but we can use a function literal to denote a function value within any expression.
+A function literal is written like a function de clarat ion, but without a name following the func keyword.
+It is an expression, and its value is cal le d an **anonymous function**.